matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 the `m.relationship` object, to distinguish between replies, threads, etc.
 This MSC doesn't attempt to define these subtypes.

   XXX: do we want to support multiple parents for a m.reference event, if a given event references different parents in different ways?

 ### Sending relations

-Related events are normal Matrix events, but it's possible that the server may need to process them before sending them into a room (for instance, if we ever use a DAG to define the ordering of an m.relations
+Related events are normal Matrix events, and can be sent by the normal /send API.

+The server should postprocess relations if needed before sending them into a room, for instance, if we ever use a DAG to define the ordering of `m.replaces` relations, the server would be responsible for specifying the parent pointers on the DAG.
-Similar to membership events, related events may be sent either by the normal

-Sending a related event uses an equivalent of the normal send API (with an equivalent `PUT` API):
+If the user tries to send the same annotation multiple times for the same event `type` (e.g. `m.reaction`) and aggregation `key` (e.g. 👍) then the server should respond with 403 and error FIXME.

+Similar to membership events, a convenience API is also provided to highlight that the server may post-process the event, and whose URL structures the semantics of the relation being sent more clearly:

 ```
 POST /_matrix/client/r0/rooms/{roomId}/send_relation/{parent_id}/{relation_type}/{event_type}